-Detailed guidance on each of the following sections to cover specific circumstances is available at Simon’s Taxes E4.625 (subscription sensitive), from HMRC at EIM23000 and within HMRC’s 480: Expenses and benefits ― a tax guide .
+Detailed guidance on each of the following sections to cover specific circumstances is available at Simon’s Taxes E4.625, from HMRC at EIM23000 and within HMRC’s 480: Expenses and benefits ― a tax guide .

-A taxable benefit arises on the provision of a company car by an employer to an employee or a member of his family or household and that car is available for non-business use.
+A taxable benefit arises on the provision of a company car by an employer to an employee or a member of his family or household (without the transfer of ownership), where that car is available for non-business use.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.